 Always wear a

-when driving in a car.
+when driving or riding in a car.

 Do not drive under the influence of alcohol or drugs.Wear proper padding and safety equipment when participating in sports or activities.Use proper tackling techniques in football.
 Do not spear with your helmet.Never dive in the shallow end of a pool.Never dive into water where you do not know the depth or what obstacles may be present.